Cannulated Screws for Femoral Neck Fracture

 - screws are then inserted and retightened after any traction that has been placed on the limb has been released;

 - inferior screw is placed first, followed by the superior screws;

-- guide wire should be removed after screw has passed across fracture to prevent advancing the guide wire into the hip joint;
+- guide wire is removed after screw has passed across fracture to prevent advancing the guide wire into the hip joint;

 - Short versus long thread cannulated cancellous screws for intracapsular hip fractures: a randomised trial of 432 patients.

 - Use of fully threaded cannulated screws decreases femoral neck shortening after fixation of femoral neck fractures.

 - The value of washers in internal fixation of femoral neck fractures with cancellous screws: A biomechanical evaluation.